 Once you open up the hood in Visual Studio to create a project, learn how to bring in a product’s .DLL file (e.g. from Autocad Map or AUD) and type their "namespace" at the top of your code then you can do incredible things just by typing a relevant word, a period then make choices from Visual Studio autocompleting.
 You might think a "real" programmer or developer is always typing 100 words a minute in a frenzy.
 Not true.
 Once I’ve looked up the proper API and "method", from that I’m often picking the right coding word from a drop-down list.
 If all is going well, the mouse can be mightier than the keyboard.

 Where are you with coding in Autocad and even AUD.
 Have you tried it?
 (If not, don’t be scared.)
 I’m not saying you’ll become a full-time coder or even need to.
 In some cases, clients that I’ve worked with just needed to become proficient enough to spot where I need to make a change for them, or to be able to follow the bouncing ball of the code to see what’s going on, maybe change a number or name of an Autocad layer name string.

 Mainly I want to show you what’s possible in these APIs.
-And I also want to show you what’s particularly in AUD’s APIs.
-AUD is an incredible product and does so much for you automatically, once configured.
-But what about those times where you wonder, "Wouldn’t it be in AUD if I could ..."
-This is the one thing I think Autodesk is a little guilty of with AUD: they have given you an incredibly gift with their APIs (take note, not officially supported APIs) and not really told you much about them.
+And I also want to show you what’s particularly in AutoCAD’s APIs.
+AutoCADis an incredible product and does so much for you automatically, once configured.
+But what about those times where you wonder, "Wouldn’t it be nice in AutoCADif I could ..."
+This is the one thing I think Autodesk is a little guilty of with AutoCAD: they have given you an incredibly gift with their APIs (take note, not officially supported APIs) and not really told you much about them.
 Hopefully that’s something we can all discuss.